darkpalacestudio/manuals/common/03_10_controls_overview.md

 <div class="image">
 ![](assets/common_tooltip.png)
 </div>
-When hovering over any of the widgets, a tooltip will show up containing the name of the widget.
+When you hover your mouse over any of the widgets, a tooltip will appear displaying the widget's name.
-Additionally, the tooltip will also display if a widget has a special interaction associated with it, e.g. a dedicated right mouse button interaction.
+Additionally, if a widget has a special interaction, such as a dedicated right-click function, the tooltip will also indicate this.
+It will do so by showing both left and right mouse button icons along with the name of the associated action.
-This is indicated by a Left and Right Mouse-Button Icon as well as the name of the action.
 <div class="pb"></div>